-It feels just as significant to me as the Parthenon or the Temple of the Olympian Zeus, that sits next to the National Gardens, with its tumbled columns, domino-ed down onto the floor hundreds of years ago but that seems to have been caught, suspended in time, so that you almost feel you can hear the booming collapse, the reverberations in the ground.
+It feels just as significant to me as the Parthenon or the Temple of the Olympian Zeus – the broken temple that sits next to Athens’ National Gardens, with its tumbled columns, domino-ed down onto the floor hundreds of years ago but that seems to have been caught, suspended in time, so that you almost feel you can hear the booming collapse, the reverberations in the ground.

 I walk to the door and see, with a sharp shock, that Hajidakis’ name is still on one of the doorbells.

-I stand looking, dumbly.
+I stand looking at it, dumbly.
 And then someone comes up behind, leans over and presses the Hajidakis bell.
 I look up at the man.

 Do you know Hajidakis, I ask.
 A little confused.